November 26, 2019

-We know you know.
-Distracted driving is dangerous and you shouldn’t do it.
-You hear it everywhere.
-But sometimes hearing it just isn’t enough.
-At Root, giving up distracted driving can actually save you money—up to an additional 10% off, increasing the huge savings we already give to great drivers.
+At Root Insurance, giving up distracted driving can actually save you money, too—up to an additional 10% off, increasing the savings we already give to great drivers.

 1. Choose a time frame and commit.